Laurel Cardinals: History

-The Laurel "Cardinals" continued play in the 1928 Cotton States League, as the franchise became an affiliate of the St. Louis Cardinals Laurel finished the regular season with a 44–78 overall record to place 7th in the league, which had two halves.
-Managed by John Ganzel and Bobby Schang, Laurel finished 33.0 games behind the 1st place Jackson Red Sox in the final overall standings.
+The Laurel "Cardinals" continued play in the 1928 Cotton States League, as the franchise became an affiliate of the St. Louis Cardinals.
+Laurel finished the regular season with a 44–78 overall record to place seventh in the league, which had two halves.
+Managed by John Ganzel and Bobby Schang, Laurel finished 33.0 games behind the first place Jackson Red Sox in the final overall standings.

-In their final season of play, continuing Cotton States League membership, the 1929 Laurel Cardinals placed 4th in the eight–team league.
+In their final season of play, continuing Cotton States League membership, the 1929 Laurel Cardinals placed fourth in the eight–team league.
 Playing under manager Clay Hopper, the Cardinals finished with a 59–63 regular season record.
-Laurel finished 14.0 games behind the 1st place Alexandria Reds.
+Laurel finished 14.0 games behind the first place Alexandria Reds.
 The Laurel franchise permanently folded following the 1929 season.

 Laurel, Mississippi has not hosted another minor league team.

 The ballparks

 Laurel minor league teams played home games at Kamper Park.
-Today, Kamper Park is still in use today as a public park with baseball fields and a zoo.
-Kamper Park is located at 107 South 17th Avenue, Laurel, Mississippi.
+Today, Kamper Park is still in use as a public park with baseball fields and a zoo.
+Kamper Park is located at 107 South 17th Avenue in Laurel, Mississippi.